 You can have it email you Instantly, Daily, or Never.
 If you’d like you to change the settings for a search, it can be done inside your saved searches.

+In conclusion, real estate alerts from Redfin arrive just as quickly as MLS.
 I’m a huge advocate for setting up as many detailed searches as you like.
 It helps eliminate emails for random properties you’d never be interested in.
 Now, it’s possible that the MLS has these capabilities too, but you’d have to contact your realtor anytime you’d like to make a change, so I prefer this method.

 Set up those searches and let me know your thoughts!